Skip to content

 • execute time: measured action time during a real buffered deletion run

 The estimates are rough.
-They are based on planned delete/reaction actions plus the configured delete sleep timing, not on exact future API latency.
+They are based on planned delete/reaction actions plus the configured delete sleep timing, not exact future API latency.

 Use --json when you want machine-readable output instead of terminal-oriented log lines.